Ekollabo/Ekollabo/README.md

 Blockchain Developer.
 Energy Professional.
 Digital Artist
 ---------------------------------------------------------

 Chime is a Blockchain enthusiast (developer, hacker, tinkerer) with a passion for pushing the application of Blockchain technology in mainstream industries, particularly the energy industry.
-He is a full-time Well Engineer (Drilling and Completions Engineering) in the oil & gas industry and a part-time Blockchain Developer.
+He is a Blockchain Developer and Well Engineer (Drilling and Completions).
 He also delights in the creation of beautiful digital art pieces

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [chimeinstein@gmail.com](mailto:chimeinstein@gmail.com)